-The doctor would need to find out if cancer has spread past the inner lining of the stomach.
+The doctor would first need to find out if cancer has spread past the inner lining of the stomach in order to decide on the way to treat it.
 The process of doing so is called staging.
 It may involve gastroscopy, endoscopic ultrasound, CT scan, MRI scan or PET scan.

 Stage 0 cancer or cancer confined to the inner lining of the stomach can be treated endoscopically.
 The tumor is removed completely using the gastroscope and some special instruments.
 There is no external scar and the patient recovers immediately after the procedure.